Shopping with SNAP

 Apr 24, 2025

-Understanding what can and cannot be bought with SNAP, previously known as Food Stamps, helps recipients use their benefits effectively.
-Many wonder if cooking oil is an eligible purchase.
+Understanding what can and cannot be bought with the Supplemental Nutrition Assistance Program (SNAP) helps recipients spend their benefits wisely.
+A common question is whether cooking oil qualifies as an approved purchase.

-Can I Buy Cooking Oil with Food Stamps?
+Can You Buy Cooking Oil with EBT/ Food Stamps?

-Yes, you can buy cooking oil with Food Stamps or SNAP.
+Yes, you can buy cooking oil with EBT or Food Stamps.

 Besides cooking oil, you might be surprised to know that SNAP benefits cover many of these items: